Blocked tear duct

 When you have a blocked tear duct, your tears can't drain normally, leaving you with a watery, irritated eye.
 The condition is caused by a partial or complete obstruction in the tear drainage system.

 A blocked tear duct is common in newborns.
 The condition usually gets better without any treatment during the first year of life.
 In adults a blocked tear duct may be due to an injury, an infection or rarely, a tumor.

 A blocked tear duct is almost always correctable.
 Treatment depends on the cause of the blockage and the age of the affected person.

-The tear glands (lacrimal glands), located above each eyeball, continuously supply tear fluid that's wiped across the surface of your eye each time you blink your eyelids.
+The tear glands located above each eyeball, called the lacrimal glands, continuously supply tear fluid that's wiped across the surface of your eye each time you blink your eyelids.
 Excess fluid drains through the tear ducts into the nose.

 - Excessive tearing

 - Redness of the white part of the eye